Ivvavik National Park: Ecology

-On the south-east, Ivvavik National Park borders Vuntut National Park, established in 1995.
-Due to land claims negotiations, Vuntut is still quite undeveloped and has no roads or developed trails.
-Due to its undeveloped nature, several people have gotten lost and are presumed dead.
+Activities and access

 The most practical way to enter Ivvavik National Park is via charter aircraft from Inuvik, which is 200 km from the park.
 Activities such as rafting, fishing, wildlife viewing, camping, and hiking are available in the park.
 Rafting is available in late June to early August and rafting on the Firth River is a popular activity.
 A permit is required to fish in the park.
 There is a daily catch and possession limit of one Dolly Varden char with a restriction of three fish total.
 Camping is allowed in all areas of the park except archaeological sites and the park does not have any marked hiking trails.